bkclerke/MyUmbDocs/Form-Handler/Template-Macro.md

 layout: default
 title: Render Form Handler Macro on a Template
-# nav_order:
+nav_order: 4
 parent: Form Handler Package
 ---

-## Using the Form Handler Macro Directly on a Template
+# Using the Form Handler Macro Directly on a Template

 The Form Handler macro can be used directly on a template by navigating to the template within Umbraco, clicking Insert and selecting the Form Handler macro.